ylhyra/ylhyra_content/data/Lopapeysa.md

     },
     "sentences": {
       "s_naaf0": {
-        "meaning": "If you have gone camping in Iceland or been to an outdoor festival, you will have seen people wearing sweaters which are knitted out of wool. "
+        "meaning": "If you have gone camping in Iceland or been to an outdoor festival, you will have seen people wearing sweaters which are knitted out of wool."
       },
       "s_naaf106": {
         "meaning": "Even some teenagers knit wool sweaters."